-Silicon Controlled Rectifier (SCR) is the first thyristor ever developed (in late 1957).
+A Silicon Controlled Rectifier (SCR) is a unidirectional device that can be triggered into conduction by applying a positive gate current.
 It led to tremendous advancements in power semiconductor devices.
-They are also known as phase control thyristors.
+They are also known as phase-control thyristors.
 They are high-speed semiconductor switching devices, similar to Shockley diodes but with an extra terminal.
-They generally operate at the line frequency (50/60 Hz), turned ON by gating trigger pulse and turned off by natural commutation.
+They generally operate at the line frequency (50/60 Hz), turned ON by gating trigger pulse, and turned off by natural commutation.

 Symbol of Silicon controlled rectifier

 The above figure shows the symbol of an SCR.
 It works like a silicon rectifier diode with an anode and a cathode.
 The anode is the positive terminal and the cathode is the negative terminal.
 It has four layers of alternating P and N-type material.
 It also has an additional control terminal called the gate.
 The presence of the gate allows the SCR to be triggered into conduction when it is in forward conduction mode.
 It is a unidirectional device that allows the current to only flow when in one direction and opposes the flow in the opposite direction.

 The SCR can be switched on by either an exceeding forward break-over voltage or gate current.
 The gate current controls the amount of forward break-over voltage required to switch it ON.
 A trigger voltage/pulse is applied to the gate terminal when the anode and cathode are forward-biased.
 This switches it into a “conducting” state.
 The current then flows between the anode and cathode.
 Once it starts conducting the trigger current will continue to flow even if the gate terminal is removed.
 When the anode and cathode are in reverse bias the SCR will not conduct even if a trigger pulse is applied at the gate terminal.

 To switch the SCR off the current flowing through the anode to the cathode needs to be reduced to a critical holding current value which is near zero.

 Two Transistor Model of SCR and its working principle